cisborg/cisborg/README.md

 - **Android Development**: Building innovative apps with a focus on user experience.
 - **Android Cybersecurity**: Performing practical cybersecurity skills with kali linux in android machinery, ensuring the safety and integrity of mobile applications.
 ---
-### 👯 Collaboration
-I’m looking to collaborate with both professionals and enthusiasts in these fields to push the boundaries of technology and research.
----
-### 💬 Ask Me About
-- Android app development
-- Quantum computing concepts
-- DNA computing applications
-- Cybersecurity strategies for mobile apps
----
 ### 📫 How to Reach Me
 <div>
   <a href="mailto:your-email@example.com">